NOAA-GFDL/MDTF-diagnostics/README.md

 ### 2.2 Conda environment installation

+The defulat installation may take ~10 min and requires ~4.5 Gb.
+After installing the framework-specific Conda environments, one should not manually alter them (i.e., never run `conda update` on them).
+The names of all framework-created environments begin with “_MDTF”, so as not to conflict with any other Conda environments.

-Run `% $CODE_ROOT/src/conda/conda_init.sh -v` to see where the install script will put the Conda environments by default.
+To see where the automated script will install the Conda environments by default and which Conda executable it will call (in case there are multiple Conda installations on your machine), run `% $CODE_ROOT/src/conda/conda_init.sh -v`.

-- If the script returns an error or finds the wrong Conda executable (eg. you want to use a local installation of Conda instead of a site-wide installation), the correct location can be passed to the install script as `$CONDA_ROOT` below. `$CONDA_ROOT` should be the base directory containing the Conda installation you want to use (returned by `% conda info --base`).
+- If the script returns an error or finds the wrong Conda executable (eg. you want to use a local installation of Conda instead of a site-wide installation), the correct location can be passed to the automated script as `$CONDA_ROOT` below. `$CONDA_ROOT` should be the base directory containing the Conda installation you want to use (returned by `% conda info --base`).
 - By default, Conda will install program files in the "active env location" listed by `% conda info`.
-To use a different location (for space reasons, or if you don't have write access), pass the desired directory as `$CONDA_ENV_DIR` below.
+To use a different location (for disk space or write permission reasons), pass the desired directory as `$CONDA_ENV_DIR` below.

 Once the correct paths have been determined, all Conda environments used by the framework can be installed by running `% $CODE_ROOT/src/conda/conda_env_setup.sh --all --conda_root $CONDA_ROOT --env_dir $CONDA_ENV_DIR`.
-The last two flags only need to be included if you want to override the default values, as described above.
+The two flags after `--all` only need to be included if you want to override the default values, as described above.

- The installation may take ~10min and requires ~4.5 Gb for the default case.
-After installing the framework-specific Conda environments, one should not manually alter them (i.e., never run `conda update` on them).
-The names of all framework-created environments begin with “_MDTF”, so as not to conflict with any other environments that are defined.

 ### 2.3 Non-Conda installation